Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 Supporting Social Skills Through Play

-Group activities can help kids with ADHD develop crucial social skills while managing hyperactive tendencies.
+Group activities help kids with ADHD develop social skills while managing hyperactivity.

 Collaborative Play Options